Demand more from your conference speakers

 I’ve often written about the need to pay, or deliver significant value to, speakers.
 Organisers pay for everything else, so why not the MOST IMPORTANT part of a conference programme: tailored content.

 So I am suggesting something that balances the scales; a simple equation: More from the organiser + more form your conference speakers = better content

 We should approach speakers with this list of demands (now that you are paying, they are demands not pleads delivered from an organiser on bended knee)

 What you should demand of your conference speaker

 You can ask / tell them to let the world know that they are speaking at your event.
 It may be possible that they even sell a ticket or two.

 2. Tailor their presentation: You should no longer be happy with the “suitcase” conference speaker, the well-travelled narrator who pulls out the same slides and presentation.

 So ask your speaker to provide links to past blogs, speeches, articles, or anything that is related to their session.
 You can use this to build the excitement for their speech.

 The more memorable their session the more your event is remembered and the more you create an experience.
 Ask your speakers: what one thing will the delegates remember from your session?
 And ensure they have something “catchy” included

 5. Deliver two presentations: One for the “live” performance and one for attendees after the event.
 Here’s a lot of detail on exactly how to do exactly that and why it is so important.

 6. Be available to attendees immediately after their presentation: I would say one of the strongest complaints you hear about keynote speakers is when they do their thing and then bugger off, sometimes not even taking questions.

-They can knock something up very quickly in the form of a blog (perhaps reacting to some questions) or they can take some pictures and upload a board to Instagram.
+They can knock something up very quickly in the form of a blog post (perhaps reacting to some questions) or they can take some pictures and upload a board to Instagram.

 If you load one side of the scales with benefits for the speaker (it doesn’t have to be financial there are many other benefits to offer professionals) you are in a stronger position to ask more of them.
-And if everyone puts more in your content stops becoming just OK.